 This post is brought to you in partnership with Broadway in Portland.
 I received complimentary tickets to facilitate my post.
 Opinions are my own.

-To Kill a Mockingbird will be in Portland through October 23rd.
+Come From Away will be in Portland through May 7th.
 At time of posting, tickets are still available!
 Please click HERE to purchase your tickets for this can’t-miss theatrical experience!
 Remaining showtimes are as follows:

-For information and to grab your tickets → https://portland.broadway.com/shows/
+For information about all of the upcoming shows and to grab your tickets, head to → https://portland.broadway.com/shows/